LemonFountainPerson/The-Lemon-Engine/Documentation.md

 **Game Object's attributes**

 Objects have fairly self-explanitory attributes, except for args 1-5.
 These are multi-purpose and are used for different things depending on the object type.
 For example, for moving platforms arg1 and arg2 are the bounds the platform will move between, arg3 is its maxspeed while arg4 and arg5 are used for the timer between laps.

 ```
 struct object
 {
 	int ObjectID;
 	ObjectState State;
-	Layer layer;
+	CurrentAction Action;

-	struct object *nextObject;
+	struct Object *nextObject;
-	struct object *prevObject;
+	struct Object *prevObject;
-	struct object *ParentObject;
+	struct Object *ParentObject;

 	struct physicsRect *ObjectBox;
 	struct displayData *ObjectDisplay;
-	int currentAnimation;
-	int animationTick;
+	Layer layer;

 	// Multi-purpose args
 	int arg1;